svirgilgood/liteprompt/README.md

-For ubuntu systems, `apt list --upgradable` adds the line `Listing...` to the output of the command, so to remove this line from the count, add the following variable to the compilation `gcc -o $HOME/bin/prompt -DUPDATEOFFSET=1 -lgit2 liteprompt.c`.
+For ubuntu systems, `apt list --upgradable` adds the line `Listing...` to the output of the command, so to remove this line from the count, add the following variable to the compilation `gcc -o $HOME/bin/prompt liteprompt.c -DUPDATEOFFSET=1 -lgit2`.

 ### Adding the File the .zshrc